 Bruce is a professor of anthropology at the University of British Columbia.
 He received a BA from Brown University and a PhD from Arizona State University.
-He's the author of five books on Aboriginal law and politics and served for three years as editor of Culture, the journal of the Canadian Anthropology Association.
-His long-term fieldwork is with the Coast Salish of British Columbia and Washington State.
-He is currently studying the use of oral histories of Aboriginal peoples in the courts of Canada, the US, and Brazil.
-He has served as an expert witness in Canadian and US Aboriginal litigation.
-He and his wife live with their two sons in Kitsilano.
+He's the author of eight books on Indigenous law and society and served as editor of Culture, the journal of the Canadian Anthropology Society.
+His long-term fieldwork is with the Coast Salish peoples of British Columbia and Washington State.
+He has written about the use of oral histories of Indigenous peoples in the courts of Canada, the US, and Brazil and has served as an expert witness in Canadian and US Indigenous litigation.
+Bruce is a Fellow of the Society for Applied Anthropology and the Canadian Anthropology Society and was a Jacob Javits Fellow.
+He and his wife live in Kitsilano and two adult sons are also Vancouver residents.

 Linda has served as the CEO of the Canadian Breast Cancer Foundation (BC/Yukon), Deputy Minister in the Public AffairsBureau for the Government of British Columbia, Vice President, Communications & Community Engagement for Vancouver Coastal Health, and Director of Public Affairs for the Vancouver Port Authority.
 Linda holds an MBA from Royal Roads University, an MA in Canadian History from the University of Toronto, and a BA (Honours) in Canadian History from McGill University.